Zillow quarterly revenue beats estimates on strong home sales

-(Reuters) - Zillow Group (ZG.O) reported better-than-expected quarterly revenue on Wednesday as more people used its real estate website to buy and sell homes.
+Feb 19 (Reuters) - Zillow Group reported better-than-expected quarterly revenue on Wednesday as more people used its real estate website to buy and sell homes.

 Revenue from the company’s home unit, which accounts for more than half of its revenue, ballooned to $603.2 million in the fourth quarter ended Dec.
 31 from $41.3 million a year earlier.